RoushanRaj-cmd/LatexReportGenerator/README.md

 # LaTeX Report Generator for FOSSEE Summer Fellowship

 ## Overview
-This project contains a LaTeX report generator and a Python GUI application for generating technical reports with a specific focus on FOSSEE Summer Fellowship projects.
+This project contains a LaTeX report generator and a Python GUI application for generating technical reports.
 The application allows users to select sections of a LaTeX document and generate customized PDF reports.

 ## Features
 - Interactive GUI for LaTeX document manipulation